J.

 Germinates in 5 - 87 days at cool to warm temperatures.
 Seed viable 2 - 7 years.

-'ORANGE-SCENTED THYME'.
-Hardy perennial to 8", with a nice orange
+summer.
+Low hardy perennial to 10", with a nice

 'MASTIC THYME', 'SPANISH MARJORAM'.
 Aromatic shrublet to 6 - 12", with